micropython/micropython/docs/psoc6/installation.rst

 Direct binary flashing
 ----------------------

 Another alternative to program the board is to directly provide the binary file.
-The ``firmware-deploy`` command is providing this option.
+The ``firmware-deploy`` command is enabling this option.
-This commands is skipping all the tools download and installation, neither download the MicoPython firmware.
-Therefore, it requires that `openocd <https://www.infineon.com/cms/en/design-support/software/free-and-open-source-software-foss/modustoolbox-foss-packages/?searchTerm=~%27openocd#!designsupport>`_ is already installed and available in the system path.
-In exchange, it will be faster for batch flashing, or any situation where subsequent binary flashing needs to be performed.

 The board needs to be specified, and the path and name of the ``.hex`` file:

 .. tabs::